 Regardless of what your child is allergic to, if you cook from scratch you will know EXACTLY what is in your child’s food.
 We eat pretty basic meals of a meat (chicken, turkey, beef), potato or rice, veggies and fruit for dessert.
 Of course, if your child is allergic to any of these items, you’ll need to make some substitutions.

 My family loves corn; however I am allergic to it.
 So, I’ll prepare a separate vegetable for myself.
 Or, I’ll just prepare several vegetables and everyone gets leftovers the next night.
 It does require more preparation and more cooking time, but for us it works.

 We found that trying to find prepared foods that were safe for everyone was impossible.
 Our family rarely can all eat the same foods, so food preparation has become part of our day.

 I do have cookbook listings here and there are several with recipes free of the top 8 food allergens.

-In terms of lunches, we’ve found that all the schools have a microwave available to heat up meals.
+In terms of lunches, we’ve found that all the K-12 schools (and even college!) have a microwave available to heat up meals.
 This allows for leftovers to be brought for lunch.
 We’ve also done ham roll ups, safe crackers, fruit and potato chips for a lunch.
-As Morgan’s appetite continues to grow, packing enough food for lunch is sometimes a struggle!
-We’ll be packing twice as much food soon to keep up with him.
+As Morgan’s appetite continued to grow, packing enough food for lunch was sometimes a struggle!

 Many parents with food allergic children choose to make most of their own food rather than purchasing store bought food.
-This can relieve the anxiety of possible cross contamination in production lines, and can also provide a more varied diet for children with multiple allergies.
+This can relieve the anxiety of possible cross contamination/cross contact in production lines, and can also provide a more varied diet for children with multiple allergies.